reduxjs/redux/README.md

 export default connect(mapState, counterActionCreators)(CounterContainer);
 ```

+Whether to put `connect()` call in the same file as the “dumb” component, or separately, is up to you.
+Ask yourself whether you'd want to reuse this component but bind it to different data, or not.

 ### Usage Notes

 You can have many `connect()`-ed components in your app at any depth, and you can even nest them.
 It is however preferable that you try to only `connect()` top-level components such as route handlers, so the data flow in your application stays predictable.